Posted on

 • Bar Keepers Friend: This powdered cleanser is specifically designed to remove rust and tarnish from metal surfaces.
 Sprinkle Bar Keepers Friend onto the rusty area, add a little water to make a paste, and scrub gently with a soft cloth or brush.

-See also Metals That Never Rust - Incredibly Durable and Long-Lasting Options
+See also Necklaces That Don't Rust YouTube - Durable and Beautiful Options for Every Taste

 Non-Chemical Methods